sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 		};
 ```

-<p class="cn" markdown="1">Inspecting the `CompressedDataTable` property, we can see that we have no issues setting the `compressedDataTable` member since it's using `System.Xml.Serialization.XmlElementAttribute` attribute.</p>
+Inspecting the `CompressedDataTable` property, we can see that we have no issues setting the `compressedDataTable` member since it's using `System.Xml.Serialization.XmlElementAttribute` attribute.

 ```c#
 [XmlElement]